 The DocumentPages collection derives from LeadCollection and

-allows you to not just add, but remove, replace and re-order pages.
+allows you to not just add, but also remove, replace, and re-order pages.
 If you call

-virtualDocument.Documents collection then it will be empty as well.
+virtualDocument.Documents collection it will be empty as well.
 There

 is no link anymore between the two documents and

 from it directly.
-The items (of type LEADDocument) are added and removed depending on what pages are
+The items (of type LEADDocument) are added and removed depending on which pages are

 added or removed.
-For instance, in the when we added two pages from the same source document, the Documents collection
+For instance, in the case where we added two pages from the same source document, the Documents collection

 contains only one item since both pages are from the same document.
 Now if you load a multi-page TIFF file into

-sourceDocument2 and add a page from this document into
+sourceDocument2 and add a page from it into

 virtualDocument (while it still contains the two pages

-You can also add empty pages to a virtual document using LEADDocument.Pages.CreatePage
+You can also add empty pages to a virtual document by calling LEADDocument.Pages.CreatePage

 with the desired size and adding this page into